PlatONnetwork/docs/docs/Python-SDK.md

     parameter:

-    - value: true value
+    - value: true value.
-    - abi_type: a list of strings in solidity format equal to value
+    - abi_type: a list of strings in solidity format equal to value.

     transfer